 If you play “Tower Defense” games, you understand that enemies attack you in groups by waves.
 But why?
 Why don't the game designers make all the enemies attack you at once?
-Because that would take away the fun, the fun in strategizing, planning and executing.
+Because that would take away the fun, the fun of strategizing, planning and executing.

 Likewise, in warehouse operation, there are always many orders waiting for delivery.
-These orders are in a place in the warehouse management system referred to as the “order pool”.
+These orders are in a place in the warehouse management system often referred to as the “order pool”.
 The order pool is never constant, new orders are added every second when the existing orders are being processed.
 A busy warehouse always has many orders in the order pool, even after a working long weekend, you can never empty the order pool.
 This is a good thing, very good indeed, this means business is good!

-Imagining all these orders are enemies of different types, some are orders with large quantity but not a lot of lines (example people ordering a few pallets of mineral water), some are orders with a lot of lines but with small quantities, some orders are to be delivered today, some for tomorrow, some are local deliveries, some are overseas, some are outstations and some customers may even give you a delivery time (example, between 4 pm to 6 pm today).
+Imagine all these orders are enemies of different types, some are orders with large quantity but not a lot of lines (example people ordering a few pallets of mineral water), some are orders with a lot of lines but with small quantities, some orders are to be delivered today, some for tomorrow, some are local deliveries, some are overseas, some are outstations and some customers may even give you a delivery time (example, between 4 pm to 6 pm today).